 As the role of the mobile device continues to evolve, chip designers will face increased pressure to create processors that can handle next-generation computing.
 Designers need to look beyond single-core solutions to deliver powerful, energy-efficient processors that allow for the "always on, always connected" experience consumers want.

-As with any technology shift, designers must consider several factors to address the changing landscape, but in this case, a few issues stand out more than the rest as trends that will define where mobility is going.
+factors to address the changing landscape, but in this case, a few issues stand

 Increased data